MacPass/MacPass/README.md

 After that you can build and run in Xcode.
 If you run into signing issues take a look at [Issue #92](https://github.com/mstarke/MacPass/issues/92)

+There have been some changes in the submodule urls.
+Please consider re-syncing and initalizing all submodules.

+	git submodule sync
+	git submodule init

 ##Known Major Issues

 * Binary releases (0.2.x - 0.3.x):